Measurement of two-photon exchange effect by comparing elastic $e^\pm p$ cross sections: Data Analysis

 The angles and the momenta of the lepton and proton in each event are not independent of each other.
 These correlations can potentially interfere with the acceptance canceling as described in Eqs.~\ref{eq-R1b} and \ref{eq-R2}.
 In addition, the minitorus magnetic field, used to deflect Moller electrons, was never reversed.
 We simulated events using a Monte Carlo program in order to determine the magnitude of these effects on our quadruple ratios.

 The energy distributions of the incident lepton beams were taken from a detailed GEANT-4 simulation of the beamline, including the radiator, convertor, tagger and chicane magnets, collimators, and shielding.
 Lepton-proton elastic scattering events were thrown uniformly in phase space and then weighted by the cross section.
 This allowed us to get a realistic distribution of events with high statistics for all bins in a reasonable time period.
+Once generated, the Monte Carlo data were analyzed with the same analysis routine as the experimental data.

 For each bin, we calculated the acceptances for positive and negative torus fields and for electron-proton and positron-proton events separately as the ratio of weighted reconstructed events (selected with the same analysis procedure as the data) to weighted generated events: